-precipitation, as well as fronts, air masses, and weather events.
-This course also examines elements of weather mapping. forecasting, instrumentation, and communication.
+This course examines political institutions, concepts, and theories by making systematic comparisons.
+Comparisons are often made thematically rather than focusing on singular countries.
+Students will investigate countries from every world region according to themes using a comparative approach.
+This course serves as an introduction to the structure of the atmosphere by examining the development of dew, clouds, and precipitation, as well as fronts, air masses, and weather events.
+This course also examines elements of weather mapping, forecasting, instrumentation, and communication.
 This course seeks to explore what has and has not changed for American women by examining historical ideology and experiences of women in the United States from the 1600s through the end of the twentieth century.
 Our goal will be to understand what women have done and how many fundamental moments and issues in US history - including the formation of the early republic, religious revival movements, reform crusades, slavery, war, and race relations - have hinged on certain notions of gender.
 This course will introduce students to the five steps (prevention, mitigation, preparedness, response, and recovery) of Emergency Management.
 Students will also navigate the political and policy dynamics related to disasters at a global scale.
 This course utilizes political and geographic perspectives, data, and methods to examine health, disease, and medical care.
-Students will explore the patterns, causes, and spread of disease, environmental hazards, and the sociopolitical determinants of This course studies the cultural, political, economic, and geographic interactions among state and non-state actors to better understand international politics.
+Students will explore the patterns, causes, and spread of disease, environmental hazards, and the sociopolitical determinants of health.
+HPGA 240 - International Relations 3 Credits This course studies the cultural, political, economic, and geographic interactions among state and non-state actors to better understand international politics.
 Key issues we examine in this course include international security, diplomacy, decisionmaking, and international cooperation.
 This course serves as an introduction to geospatial technology through the basic principles and techniques of GIS.
 This course will explore digital maps, GPS, spatial data structures, modeling, and analysis.
 This course examines topics which are outside of the existing curriculum.
 Courses provide an opportunity to explore topics pertinent to history, politics, and geographic analysis.
 Given that this course is a variable credit course (1-3 credits) it may be repeated up to six (6) credits without repeating a given topic.
 This course investigates the theory and application of Geographic Information Systems (GIS).
 Fundamentals of GIS include digital representation of geographic information and/or data, constructing GIS databases, and spatial analysis using GIS.
 This course explores the political and sociocultural forces that shape the contemporary politics of the Americas.
 This area of study includes North and South America, excluding the United States.
 Students will study the geography and politics of the Americas by examining the human and physical landscape of the Americas through historical legacies, political institutions, ethnicity, and land use.
 This course explores the political and sociocultural forces that shape the contemporary politics of Asia.
 Students will study the geography and politics of Asia by examining the human and physical landscape of Asia through historical legacies, political institutions, ethnicity, and land use.
-This course is a survey of nineteenth and twentieth-century Asia, focusing on Japan, Southeastern Asia, India, and China emphasis on cultural and political crises of the nineteenth century and revolutionary transformations of the twentieth century.
-This course examines the theoretical foundations and practices of elections, electoral institutions, political parties, voter mobilization, and political campaigns in American politics.
-We will seek to understand the behaviors of candidates and voters particularly their beliefs and actions and their respective impact(s) on the outcomes of elections.
+This course is a survey of nineteenth and twentieth-century Asia, focusing on Japan, Southeastern Asia, India, and China-

+emphasis on cultural and political crises of the nineteenth century and revolutionary transformations of the twentieth century.